 In the garden, various native species of Sorbus bring shade and freshness.
 A woody traverse, designed as a pedestrian precinct forms a non-geometric space.
 Planted hollows allow rainwater infiltration and foster the development of biodiversity within the garden.
 Two different concrete slab types form an informal way system that allows for various programs to unfold in the green surrounding.

 Along the Joliot-Curie promenade, widespread public spaces will further support commercial functions and host relevant infrastructural elements.
-Traffic-ways connect the four directions of the new neighborhood and ensure access to public transport towards the city center of Paris.
+Traffic-ways connect the four directions of the new neighbourhood and ensure access to public transport towards the city center of Paris.